Lipschitz and path isometric embeddings of metric spaces: Lipschitz embeddings for finite dimensional metric spaces

 \subsection{Preliminaries}

-To prove the Embedding Theorem \ref{Lip-embed}, we shall recall the notion of general position.
-A set $\lbrace \mathbf{x}_0, \ldots , \mathbf{x}_k\rbrace$ of points of $\R^N$ is said to be \textit{geometrically independent}, or \textit{affinely independent}, if the equations
+This section is a preparation to the proof of the Embedding Theorem \ref{Lip-embed}.
+To fix some notation, we recall the notion of general position.
+A set $\lbrace \mathbf{x}_0, \ldots , \mathbf{x}_k\rbrace$ of points of $\R^N$ is said to be {\em geometrically independent}, or {\em affinely independent}, if the equations

 hold only if each $a_j =0$.
 In the language of ordinary linear algebra, this is just the definition of linear independence for the set of vectors $\mathbf{x_1} - \mathbf{x}_0, \ldots, \mathbf{x}_k - \mathbf{x}_0$ of the vector space $\R^N$.
 So $\R^N$ contains no more than $N + 1$ geometrically independent points.